allaway/nf-synindex/README.md

 ## Purpose

 The purpose of this Nextflow workflow is to automate the process of indexing S3 objects in Synapse.
 These S3 objects are typically the output files from a general-purpose (_e.g._ nf-core) workflow that doesn't contain Synapse-specific steps for uploading or indexing outputs.
-This workflow is intended to be run after other data processing workflows.
+This workflow is intended to be run after other data processing workflows and assumes that the S3 bucket is [configured](https://help.synapse.org/docs/Custom-Storage-Locations.2048327803.html) for Synapse.

 The benefits of using this workflows include: